illarionov/wasm-sqlite-open-helper/README.md

     @BeforeEach
     fun createDb() {
         val openHelperFactory = WasmSqliteOpenHelperFactory(GraalvmSqliteEmbedder) {
-            // Path resolver is used to specify the path on the file system where the database will be created pathResolver = DatabasePathResolver { name -> File(tempDir, name) }
+            pathResolver = DatabasePathResolver { name -> File(tempDir, name) }

-            // Configuration of the embedder
             embedder {
-                // GraalVM Polyglot Engine.
-Single instance of the Engine can be reused between tests to speed
-                // up initialization.
                 graalvmEngine = Engine.create("wasm")

-                // Used Sqlite WebAssembly binary file
                 sqlite3Binary = Emscripten.sqlite3_345_android_icu_mt_pthread
             }

-            // Debug options
             debug {
-                // Enables logging of network requests
                 sqlTime = true
             }
         }